 People should watch for symptoms such as a fever, cough, or shortness of breath.
 If a person experiences these, they should take their temperature if possible.

-A person should not measure their body temperature within 30 minutes of exercise, or after taking a temperature-lowering medication, such as acetaminophen.
+A person should not measure their body temperature within

 It is worth noting not everyone who develops COVID-19 will get all of these symptoms.
 If they experience any of the potential signs of COVID-19, they should call a medical professional for advice.